concretecms-community-store/community_store/README.md

 An simple example shipping method has been created for reference and can be found at: https://github.com/concrete5-community-store/community_store_shipping_example

+## Translations
+The Community Store package has multiple translations available at http://concrete5.github.io/package-translations/ Translations are not included within the package, these need to be manually installed.

 ## PHP Version
 This add-on is intended to support PHP5.4+ onwards, being 100% operational on PHP7.